The official Journal of the ACDS

 Incoming Editor-in-Chief Message – December 16, 2020

 I am honored to assume the duties of Editor-in-Chief of Dermatitis beginning on January 1, 2021.
 This follows in the footsteps of the highly successful leadership of Ponciano (Chito) Cruz, whose duties spanned more than a twenty year timeframe.
-During this time, the number of submissions to the journal have steadily climbed, and importantly the impact factor has peaked at 3.988.
-This ranking has earned our journal eighth place (88th percentile) among the 68 dermatology journals catalogued by Clarivate, which is its highest ranking ever achieved!
+During this time, the number of submissions to the journal have steadily climbed, and importantly the impact factor has peaked at 4.845.
+This ranking has earned our journal 11th place among the 68 dermatology journals catalogued by Clarivate, which is its highest ranking ever achieved!

 For this tremendous accomplishment, we are indebted to Chito for his sustained effort that has led to our journal rising through the ranks of dermatology journals to its present lofty status.
 I intend to build on these successes, with expansion of the journal, changes in the editorial board, new features and refinements to our journal and its website to maintain the upward trajectory of Dermatitis.